Best Android Emulators for iOS Gaming (2025 Comparison)

 - Lowest latency when the host is on the same LAN.

-- Works with mods and custom kernels.
+- Works with mods, custom APKs, and debugging tools.

 Weaknesses